thomashkolbe/8080_Home_Computer/README.md

 ## Next Steps

-The entire system needs to be documented, the documents and the source code will be provided in this repository.
+The entire system needs to be documented.
+The documents and the source code will be provided in this repository.
 I started working on drawing the schematics of the video &amp; sound extension board, but I haven't used a schematics drawing software like [EAGLE](https://www.autodesk.com/products/eagle/overview)